majorleaguetagpro/Rules/README.md

         * Pornographic linkings
 4. Do not personally attack others.
 Trash talk is not meant to be directed at an individual’s life outside of TagPro.
 5. In rare cases, inappropriate out of league behavior may lead to CRC action.
-6. Only captains or vice-captains can resolve gameday disputes.
-7. Players need to be respectful of the other team when typing during a match.
+6. Players need to be respectful of the other team when typing during a match.
-8. Disciplinary action can be any of the following:
+7. Disciplinary action can be any of the following:
     * Private Warning
     * Public Warning
     * Suspension
     * Lifetime Ban
-9. Players who quit or attempt to manipulate away from their team may receive an indefinite ban on a case-by-case basis.
+8. Players who quit or attempt to manipulate away from their team may receive an indefinite ban on a case-by-case basis.
-10. Punishments are determined on a case-by-case basis by the CRC.
+9. Punishments are determined on a case-by-case basis by the CRC.

 ## Article VIII - Playoffs

-### Section 1 - Teams
+### Section 1 - Playoff Rounds
 1. The top 8 teams from majors and minors will make playoffs
+2. There will be 3 rounds for playoffs
+    * Quarterfinals (Equidistant Eight)
+        * The #1 seeded team will play the #8 seeded team.
+        * The #2 seeded team will play the #7 seeded team.
+        * The #3 seeded team will play the #6 seeded team.
+        * The #4 seeded team will play the #5 seeded team.
+    * Semifinals (Foci Four)
+        * The winner of #1 vs #8 will play the winner of #4 vs #5.
+        * The winner of #2 vs #7 will play the winner of #3 vs #6.
+    * Finals (Superball)
+        * The two remaining teams will play for the championship.

 ### Section 2 - Tiebreakers
-1. Tiebreakers will be determined by the following:
+1. Tiebreakers will be determined in the following order:
     1. Head-to-head results between the teams involved
     2. Cap difference
     3. Head-to-head cap difference